Cigar Industry of the U.S.,

 HOME PAGE

 You’ll find links to 27 TOPICAL GALLERIES.
-Click on topics like [1] Cigar Making & Selling, [2] Cigar Boxes & Labels, [3] How to Identify and Date Boxes from the US, Canada and Cuba [4] How Taxes began, [5] Premiums, [6] Novelty boxes, and [20+] more.
-Each GALLERY opens your way into the Museum’s 200+ EXHIBITS.
-A click or two takes you anywhere in the Cigar History Museum.
+Click on topics like [1] Cigar Making & Selling, [2] Cigar Boxes & Labels, [3] How to Date Boxes [4] How Taxes Began, [5] Give-aways & Premiums, [6] Novelty boxes, and 20 more.
+Each GALLERY opens your way into the Museum’s 230 EXHIBITS.
+A click or two takes you anywhere in Hyman’s Cigar History Museum.

 SITE OUTLINE

-You can scroll a list of 200+ EXHIBITS in 27 GALLERIES, while only a click away from everywhere in the Museum.
-The list of EXHIBITS is color-coded to help you find the type information you’re seeking.
+You can scroll a LIST of 230 EXHIBITS in 27 GALLERIES, while one click away from everywhere in the Museum.
+The list of EXHIBITS is color-coded to help you find information you want.

-You can scroll an annotated list of EXHIBITS in the order they were added to the Museum, latest on top.
-Best for regular visitors to Hyman’s National Cigar History Museum.
+You can scroll a LIST of EXHIBITS in the order they were added to the Museum, latest on top.
+As of 2013 additions to Hyman’s Cigar History Museum are temporarily on hold.http://cigarhistory.info/Site/NCM_HOME.htmlhttp://cigarhistory.info/Site/What_you_can_see.htmlhttp://cigarhistory.info/Site/New_exhibits.htmlshapeimage_5_link_0shapeimage_5_link_1shapeimage_5_link_2

 1http://cigarhistory.info/Site/NCM_HOME.html